 - Hair color must be a natural hair color.
 If dyes, tints, or bleaches are used, the result must be a natural hair color.
-If in doubt, please contact administration, PRIOR to dyeing hair. - Notched eyebrows are prohibited. - Hair should be kept out of the eyes and off the collar for ALL male students except for religious or cultural reasons.
+If in doubt, please contact administration, PRIOR to dyeing hair. - Notched eyebrows are prohibited. - Hair should be maintained and properly groomed with no extreme or distracting styles allowed except for religious or cultural reasons.
 Please have parent notify the school in writing for such reasons.